How to get a free year of Disney Plus

-As more and more big players enter the competitive streaming service market, a few companies are offering some pretty incredible deals to get viewers to sign up.
-Apple is offering a free year of Apple TV Plus with the purchase of a new or refurbished iPhone, iPad, Apple TV, Mac or iPod Touch.
-And now Disney Plus is getting in on the giveaway action by offering a free year of its TV service to new and existing Verizon Unlimited wireless subscribers as well as new Fios Home Internet customers.
+As more and more big players enter the competitive streaming service market, companies are starting to offer some pretty incredible deals to try and rope in more subscribers.
+Apple is offering a free year of Apple TV Plus with the purchase of new and refurbished iPhones, iPads, Apple TVs, Macs or iPod Touches.
+Now Disney Plus is getting in on the giveaway action by offering a free year of its TV service to new and existing Verizon Unlimited wireless subscribers as well as new Fios Home Internet customers.

 Here's how to save some money with a Disney Plus subscription.